 It is not known whether the stone fortifications in Gniezno were preceded by wood and earth fortifications.
 The brick walls were erected at the end of the 13th or 14th century.
 Iconographic messages indicate that fortifications were created before the 15th century, but there are no references to fortifications during the Teutonic invasion in 1331.

-The circuit of the Gniezno defensive walls was irregular, quite compact shape, adapted to the form of the hill, with a smooth line of contour.
-The area of the town within walls was less than 6 ha, and the length of the fortification line was about 850 meters.
-The town was surrounded by a underwall street, which shaped before the construction of the walls and was irregular and variable in width.
+The circumference of the Gniezno defensive walls was irregular, quite compact, adapted to the form of the hill on which the town developed, with a smooth outline.
+The Srawa river flowed directly on the hill from the west and north.
+An artificial branch of this river was led along the eastern and southern side of the town, closing a water circle around it, perhaps already before the foundation.
+The area of the town within the walls was less than 6 ha, and the length of the fortification line was about 850 meters.
+The town was surrounded by an underwall street, which, due to the urban layout that had already been formed before the construction of the walls, was irregular and of variable width.

 Widawski J., Miejskie mury obronne w państwie polskim do początku XV wieku, Warszawa 1973.